 Renal impairment

-No dose adjustment is required for patients with mild or moderate renal impairment.

 There are no available clinical data for the use of odevixibat patients with moderate or severe renal impairment or end-stage renal disease (ESRD) requiring haemodialysis (see section 5.2).
+However, due to the negligible renal excretion, no dose adjustment is required for patients with mild or moderate renal impairment.

 Hepatic impairment

 No dose adjustment is required for patients with mild or moderate hepatic impairment (see sections 5.1 and 5.2).

-No data are available for PFIC patients with severe hepatic impairment (Child Pugh C).
-Additional monitoring for adverse reactions may be warranted in these patients when odevixibat is administered (see section 4.4).
+Odevixibat has not been sufficiently studied in patients with severe hepatic impairment (Child Pugh C).
+Due to minimal absorption, no dose adjustment is required, however, additional monitoring for adverse reactions may be warranted in these patients when odevixibat is administered (see section 4.4).

 Paediatric population